Moneyhub review – is it worth the subscription fee?

 If you sign up to Moneyhub you will automatically get 6 months free.
 The subscription doesn't start automatically after the free period so you will need to sign up via the App store or Google Play.

 Moneyhub says it charges a subscription fee because it does not sell your data to third parties.
-It states 'The reason we charge a subscription fee for Moneyhub is simple - we do not sell your data to third parties!
-We do not feel this is fair on our customers and so the subscription fee is used to help power and develop Moneyhub.
+It states ‘The reason we charge a subscription fee for Moneyhub is simple – we do not sell your data to third parties!
+We do not feel this is fair on our customers and so the subscription fee is used to help power and develop Moneyhub.‘

 Is the Moneyhub subscription worth it?

-The subscription fee is relatively low (less than £1.25 a month if you choose the annual option) and so for some, it represents good value, especially as it guarantees that your data will never be sold and you get 6 months free when you sign up.
+The subscription fee is relatively low (less than £1.25 a month if you choose the annual option) and so for many, it represents good value, especially as it guarantees that your data will never be sold and you get 6 months free when you sign up.

 Is Moneyhub safe?